paulSerre/fullstack-assignment/README.md

 ### 4. Caveats and possible improvements
 #### Caveats
-- If a currency has never been subscribed to before a user subscribes to it, the user will have to wait for a cron job to run before seeing currency values.
 - The FOREX API does not have an endpoint to return supported currencies, which means you might subscribe to a currency that will never have data.
 - The FOREX API has a call rate limit, so a lower frequency for the cron job should be considered.

 #### Improvements
-- To prevent the user from subscribing to currencies that do not yet have data, several methods could be implemented:
-1. Allow the user to subscribe only to currencies that are in database.
-2. Transform the service into a microservice that listens for events from a queue.
-This queue would receive two types of events: 'newCurrencyAdded' and 'timeElapsed'.
-These events would be sent to the queue, for instance, from the API, and would contain a payload with an array of currency codes.
-The event handlers would take care of fetching the new data for these currency codes.
 - To prevent the user from subscribing to unsupported currencies we could:
 1. Allow the user to subscribe only to currencies that are in database.
-(See 1. above)
 2. Use a queue to reschedule events.
-(See 2. above)
 3. Choose a better API than forex.
 - Improve responsiveness